mahbubchula/XAI_TR/modules/02-research-problem-formulation/README.md

 A descriptive biological interest becomes actionable only after defining labels, data, and evaluation.
 --
 🌍 Example 2: Environmental Science
+Environmental science focuses on understanding natural systems and human–environment interactions, including climate, ecosystems, air and water quality, and land use.
+These systems are inherently complex, interconnected, and dynamic, often influenced by long-term trends as well as short-term variability.
+As a result, environmental research increasingly relies on data-driven approaches, making Machine Learning a valuable tool when problems are carefully formulated.

+Environmental datasets are typically large, heterogeneous, and spatiotemporal, coming from sources such as satellite imagery, weather stations, remote sensors, climate models, and historical records.
+Machine Learning can help uncover patterns, relationships, and trends in these data that are difficult to model using simple rules or traditional analytical methods alone.

 ❓ Vague Research Question

 “I want to predict climate change impacts.”